stefanache/using-tesseract-ocr-python/readMe.md

      The new v4 release of Tesseract use LSTMs

  The EAST text detector permit to detect the location of text in an image and then OCR it.

  So EAST improve the OCR.

+ See EAST in this tutorial at https://www.pyimagesearch.com/2018/09/17/opencv-ocr-and-text-recognition-with-tesseract/